 This Spanish tapas joint is known for its extensive wine list, so they’ve designed a menu that highlights this focus.

-This menu is as fun and quirky as the cocktails within it, with individual illustrations for each of The Golden Girl’s signature cocktails.
+This menu is as fun and quirky as the cocktails within it, an individual image for each of The Golden Girl’s signature cocktails.

 When stashed on a bookshelf, this menu really lives up to the restaurant’s name.